-Ride Share or Taxi from SFO to Sausalito
+Ride Share or Taxi to Sausalito from San Francisco Int.
+Airport

 Uber and Lyft both serve San Francisco and Sausalito.
-Uber fares to Sausalito are likely to be in the $50 to $70 range, depending on the time of day and the amount of traffic, though during evening commute hours the cost could be higher.
+Uber fares from SFO to Sausalito are likely to be in the $50 to $70 range, depending on the time of day and the amount of traffic, though during evening commute hours the cost could be higher.

 Taxi stands are located downstairs outside the baggage areas for all terminals at SFO, on the island across the street from the terminal curb.
 They are generally more expensive than taking ride share services.